 What are wetlands and what is their importance?

 A wetland is an area inundated or saturated by surface or groundwater at a frequency and duration to support, under normal conditions, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 They also include artificial wetlands intentionally created from non-wetland sites as mitigation for the conversion of wetlands.

-Wetlands and their associated buffers are important in that they help maintain water quality; store and convey storm and flood water; recharge ground water; provide fish and wildlife habitat; and serve as areas for recreation, education, scientific study and aesthetic appreciation.
+Wetlands and their associated buffers are important in that they help maintain water quality; store and convey storm and flood water; recharge ground water; provide fish and wildlife habitat; and serve as areas for recreation, education, and scientific study.

 What is a wetland delineation and what is the commonly accepted rating system?